ansys/pyansys-heart/doc/source/user_guide/index.rst

 - Circulation model
    Many papers have described the coupling between 3D heart models and 0D circulation models, such as those by `Agustin et al.`_.
 LS-DYNA uses ``CONTROL_VOLUME`` related keywords to achieve this coupling.
-By default, the *PyAnsys Heart* provides a simple open-loop model.
+By default, *PyAnsys Heart* provides a simple open-loop model.
 Specifically, a 2-element Windkessel model is applied to the left and right ventricle.
 If atria are present, atrioventricular valves are represented by a diode model, and a constant venous inflow is set for both atria.
-If no atrium is present, a constant pressure (preload) is set.
+If no atrium is present, a constant venous pressure (preload) is set.

 ..
 Figure(?)
 .. closed loop, twin builder ?